gndaniela/itba-cde-final/cfn_implementation_guide.md

 Once the creation is complete:

-* Connect via SSH to the EC2 instance
+* From the local machine, connect via SSH to the EC2 instance (Bastion host)
+* From the bastion host, connect via SSH to principal server in private subnet (ServerInstance)
 * Clone this repo
 * Config ~/.aws/credentials
 * Create a new virtual environment and install requirements.txt